XplnHUB/CodeNarrator/README.md

 # CodeNarrator - Understand Any Codebase Instantly

-> An AI-powered CLI & Web tool that automatically explains codebases in plain English...
+> An AI-powered CLI & Web tool that automatically explains codebases in plain English.

 ---